The Car I

 Ash took two lefts and a right and merged onto the freeway.
 The drive would take about an hour, so she flipped on cruise control and settled back into her seat.

 “It was early,” Damian said after a time, breaking the silence.
-“We weren’t due for a new crack for, what, at least another day, right?
+“We weren’t due for a new breach line for, what, at least another day, right?
 Maybe two?”

 “Yeah,” Ash agreed.
-“And I haven’t seen that degree of destruction before.
-Last time I was that close to one, stuff just kind of cracked.
-I could still use them.
+“And I’ve never had stuff just disintegrate like that.
+Last time I was that close to one, I think maybe some stuff cracked?
+But everything was still useable.
 This … it like, infinity-stoned my owl.
 There was nothing left.”

 “Gauntlet.
 The Gauntlet is what let Thanos destroy stuff.
 The stones were like batteries for the glove.”